 Cauliflower Gnocchi

-If you don’t live near a Trader Joe’s, you’re out of luck if you want to try their famous cauliflower gnocchi.
-But this recipe lets you make cauliflower gnocchi at home with only 5 ingredients!
+If you don’t live near a Trader Joe’s, you’re out of luck if you want to try their famous vegan cauliflower gnocchi.
+Luckily, this copycat recipe lets you make cauliflower gnocchi at home with only 5 ingredients.
+I’ve also made traditional potato gnocchi (and sweet potato gnocchi) without eggs or dairy.
+But, if you’re sitting with a head of cauliflower, this easy vegan dinner idea is the perfect way to use it up!

-Just like the Trader Joe’s version, you can stash them in the freezer for quick weeknight dinners or just fry ‘em and eat ‘em right away.
-Add your favourite sauce and some veggies on the side and you’ve got a delicious vegan dinner ready in minutes.
+Just like Trader Joe’s version, you can stash this homemade cauliflower gnocchi in the freezer for quick Italian-style weeknight dinners or fry ‘em and eat ‘em right away.
+Use your favourite sauce, make cheesy tomato gnocchi, or add this cauliflower gnocchi to soup, and more.

 - Naturally vegan.
-Traditional gnocchi is made with eggs, but cauliflower gnocchi doesn’t require eggs or dairy, so it’s naturally vegan—no egg substitutes needed!
+Traditional gnocchi is made with eggs, but cauliflower gnocchi doesn’t require eggs or dairy, so it’s naturally vegan.
+No egg substitutes needed!
+There’s also the option to make this recipe gluten-free.

 - Versatile.
 Pair your gnocchi with any sauce, protein, or veggies.
-Just like pasta, the flavour of gnocchi is kind of like a blank slate, so it works with almost any ingredients!
+Just like pasta, gnocchi is like a blank slate, so it works with almost any ingredients!

 - Freezer-friendly.
-Cauliflower gnocchi freezes beautifully so you can keep it on hand for easy weeknight meals.
+Cauliflower gnocchi freezes well, so you can keep it on hand for easy weeknight meals.

 Notes on Ingredients